Sure Dividend

 Business Overview

-Dover is a diversified global industrial manufacturer which provides equipment and components, consumable supplies, aftermarket parts, software and digital solutions to its customers.
+Dover is a diversified global industrial manufacturer that offers its customers equipment and components, consumable supplies, aftermarket parts, software, and digital solutions.

-It has annual revenues of nearly $9 billion, with just over half of its revenues generated in the U.S., and operates in five segments: Engineered Systems, Fueling Solutions, Pumps & Process Solutions, Imaging & Identification and Refrigeration & Food Equipment.
+It has annual revenues of nearly $8 billion, with just over half of its revenues generated in the U.S., and operates in five segments: Engineered Products, Clean Energy & Fueling, Imaging & Identification, Pumps & Process Solutions, and Climate & Sustainability Technologies.

-Organic revenue declined 1% year-over-year, but bookings grew by 3%.
-For the quarter, Engineered Products had organic growth of 9% due to continued strong demand for waste handling and aerospace and defense products.
+For the quarter, organic revenue declined 0.3% year-over-year, but bookings grew by 7%.
+Engineered Products had organic growth of 2% due to gains in vehicle aftermarket and fluid dispensing were offset by shipment timings in aerospace and defense.

 Growth Prospects

 Dover has pursued growth by expanding its customer base and through bolt-on acquisitions.
-Dover has routinely executed a series of bolt-on acquisitions and occasional divestments to reshape its portfolio and maximize its long-term growth.
+To reshape its portfolio and maximize its long-term growth, Dover routinely executes a series of bolt-on acquisitions and occasional divestments.

 Source: Investor Presentation